Business Continuity Planning

 Focuses on sustaining an organization’s mission / business process during and after a disruption.

-If the technology fails then, business processes become jeopardized, economies of scale dismantle, competitive advantage lost, and viability is suspect until the problem mitigated.
+If the technology fails then, business processes become jeopardized, economies of scale dismantle, competitive advantage lost,

 Used in long-term recovery in conjunction with a Continuity of Operations (COOP) Plan.